-- Connection Manager
+- · Connection Manager

 - Client Data Usage

+- CP Secure VPN

 - Data Usage

 - GRE Tunnels

-- L2TP Tunnels

 - Network Mobility (NEMO)

-- NHRP Interfaces

-- OpenVPN Tunnels

 - VPN Tunnels

-- WAN Affinity / Load Balancing

-- WiFi as WAN

 Connection Manager

 The router can establish an uplink via Ethernet, WiFi as WAN, or 3G/4G modems (integrated or external USB).
 If the primary WAN connection fails, the router will automatically attempt to bring up a new link on another device: this feature is called failover.
 If Load Balance is enabled, multiple WAN devices may establish a link concurrently.